-The Building Technology and Urban Systems Department at LBNL has an extensive array of testing capabilities for material characterization and performance monitoring of a wide range of building technologies.
+The Building Technology and Urban Systems Division at LBNL has an extensive array of testing capabilities for material characterization and performance monitoring of a wide range of building technologies.

 Our Lighting Systems Test Facilities aid research that improves the energy efficiency of lighting systems.